dabonzo/monitorpy/docs/writing_plugins.md

 1. Look at the example plugins in the `monitorpy/plugins` directory
 2. Check out the `sample_template.py` file for a comprehensive example
 3. See the plugin tests in the `tests` directory for testing approaches
+4. Review the `batch_runner.py` file to understand parallel execution